-The biggest filmmaking mistake I ever made was waiting for someone to give me permission to make my movie.
-It’s true.
+The biggest filmmaking mistake you can make is waiting for someone else to give you permission make movies.

 These excuses will stop you if you let them.

-These excuses almost stopped me.
-But one day, this guy Brian Tracy said: “You can have anything you want in life if you are willing to pay the price.”
+To be perfectly frank with you, these excuses almost stopped me.
+But one day, the famed success guru Brian Tracy (affiliate link) said: “You can have anything you want in life if you are willing to pay the price.”

 Quitting would have been a filmmaking mistake.

 I wasn’t sure what it meant to pay the price.
 Again, like you, I didn’t have much money.

 But what I had was time and the willingness to do whatever it took to get what I wanted.
 For me, that meant finding a local video production company.
 Since I didn’t have a business relationship, I cold called them.
 I got the owner on the phone – He said they didn’t have any availability.
 They were not looking to hire.

 Through sheer determination and boldness, I talked the owner into meeting me.
 (Can you imagine?
 I scheduled my own interview with a company that wasn’t hiring.)

 During our meeting, we hit it off.
 While they didn’t have the budget for a new production assistant – The owner offered to let me work as a janitor.